chengchengzheng/week4/README.md

 ### Compare with ESA data

-In the ESA dataset, sea ice = 1 and lead = 2.To ensure compatibility with machine learning models that use zero-based indexing, 1 is subtracted from all values in `flag_cleaned`, creating `flag_cleaned_modified`, which maintains the same structure but shifts values down by one.
+In the ESA dataset, sea ice = 1 and lead = 2.To ensure compatibility with machine learning models that use zero-based indexing, 1 is subtracted from all values in flag_cleaned, creating flag_cleaned_modified, which maintains the same structure but shifts values down by one.

-To evaluate the Gaussian Mixture Model (GMM) clustering, the true labels from `flag_cleaned_modified` are compared with the predicted labels from `clusters_gmm`.
-The confusion matrix (`confusion_matrix(true_labels, predicted_gmm)`) summarizes correct and misclassified instances, while the classification report (`classification_report(true_labels, predicted_gmm)`) provides key performance metrics, including precision, recall, and F1-score for each class.
+To evaluate the Gaussian Mixture Model (GMM) clustering, the true labels from flag_cleaned_modified are compared with the predicted labels from clusters_gmm.
+The confusion matrix confusion_matrix(true_labels, predicted_gmm) summarizes correct and misclassified instances, while the classification report classification_report(true_labels, predicted_gmm) provides key performance metrics, including precision, recall, and F1-score for each class.

 The results indicate high accuracy, with 8,856 sea ice and 3,293 lead instances correctly classified, and only 22 misclassified as sea ice and 24 misclassified as lead.
 With an overall accuracy of 100%, the GMM model effectively distinguishes between the two classes.